| |

 studies reported by Levy in repeat CABG patients, and by Alderman

 in primary CABG patients.
+In patients undergoing

 repeat coronary artery bypass graft (CABG) surgery, the safety and